deadsnakes/python3.10/Doc/library/asyncio-eventloop.rst

    Abstract base class for asyncio-compliant event loops.

-   The :ref:`Event Loop Methods <asyncio-event-loop>` section lists all methods that an alternative implementation of ``AbstractEventLoop`` should have defined.
+   The :ref:`asyncio-event-loop-methods` section lists all methods that an alternative implementation of ``AbstractEventLoop`` should have defined.